amirimah/kickstarter-analysis/README.md

 ![Plot 1](https://github.com/amirimah/kickstarter-analysis/blob/main/Outcomes_vs_Goals.png?raw=true)

 ### Challenges and Difficulties Encountered
 - For this assignment, no major difficulties or challenges were encountered.
-However, I did have some troubles with getting used to GitHub and learning how to use GitHub.
-- One possible challenge in this module is that the time stamps were difficult to read and a conversion is needed.
+However, One possible challenge in this module is that the time stamps were difficult to read and a conversion is needed.
 However, this can be easily solved by converting the time stampes to dates by dividing the time stamps by (60x60x24) and adding date 1970-01-01
 ## Results

 ### Data Limitations